AtomicPair/wolfentext3d/README.md

 * No external dependencies, other than the Ruby core and standard libraries.
 * No bitmap graphics: everything uses ASCII art and terminal colors!

 Wolfentext is proudly (if not somewhat arbitrarily) written in pure Ruby.
-Where possible, code documentation is provided in YARD format.
+Where possible, documentation is provided by code comments using the popular YARD documentation format.

 Features
 ========